csnayak/cc-documentation/resourcetype/aws.dynamodb-table.md

 Find resources with matching access policy statements.

-If you want to return resource statements that include the listed Action or NotAction, you can use PartialMatch instead of an exact match.
+If you want to return resource statements that include the listed key, e.g. Action, you can use PartialMatch instead of an exact match.

 📌 **Example Usage:**